xitu/gold-miner/article/2021/should-you-compile-your-javascript-code.md

 # Should You Compile Your JavaScript Code?

-#### Are you missing out by not having native performance on your code?

 ![Image by [seznandy](https://pixabay.com/users/seznandy-15803435/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=5093898) from [Pixabay](https://pixabay.com/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=5093898)](https://cdn-images-1.medium.com/max/3840/1*_7N-LnDFVgKcgEgzczZVmg.jpeg)

 We all know and love (?)
 JavaScript, and we all just work with it by writing code and then executing it in our favorite runtime (namely the browser, node.js and Deno).
 But have you ever compiled it?